Youhanna-Yousry/Weather-Stations-Monitoring/README.md

    - Key-value store (Bitcask) for the latest reading from each individual station.
    - ElasticSearch / Kibana running over the Parquet files.

-## Installation

-To set up the cluster, you need:

-1. Docker
-2. Minikube

 ## Implementation